cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 So the `Main` menu would take the configuration and design called `Main`.

 But you can also reconfigure this.
-For example, you could say that the Theme `Sidebar` will use the configuration `TopLevelOnly` for the `Main` menu.
+For example, you could say tAct the Theme `Sidebar` will use the configuration `TopLevelOnly` for the `Main` menu.
 This is configured in the `parts` of the `themes` section of the JSON file.